Towards sustainable fishing

 Fish wars

 Because in the sea, fish generally belong to no one, and that's what makes regulating fishing so complicated.
 "In economics, we call this the tragedy of the commons: if schools of fish are common property with free access, then anyone can catch them.
 But a fish caught by one fisherman is no longer available either to other fishermen, or to the future reproduction of the resource."
-The result: a veritable war for fish, in which fishermen have every interest in catching as much as possible as quickly as possible, "and in which those with the most means catch the most".
+The result: a veritable war for fish, where fishermen have every interest in catching as much as they can as quickly as possible, "and where he who has the most means catches the most".

 But while fisheries management is the responsibility of coastal countries within their exclusive economic zone, i.e. up to 370 kilometers from the coast, beyond that, on the high seas, freedom of fishing prevails.
 "In these unregulated zones, people do as they please, and to avoid the damage caused by the race for fish, we need a policy of coordination and cooperation between players on a supranational scale.